10 Stunning Shrubs For Pots & Small Gardens

 Advice for Growing Shrub in Pots and Small Gardens

-Almost any shrub can be grown in a container, but as shrubs are hungry, thirsty and have the potential to put on significant growth, there are a few things you may need to do differently:
+Almost any shrub can be grown in a container, but as some shrubs are hungry, thirsty and have the potential to put on significant growth, there are a few things you may need to do differently:

 Compost/Soil Mulch: Each spring, scrape off as much soil from the top of the pot as possible and replace it with fresh compost.
+I do this every spring without fail.

 Discover More Garden Ideas and Plant Lists